CoTAL: Human-in-the-Loop Prompt Engineering for Generalizable Formative Assessment Scoring and Feedback: Methods

 Unlike traditional CoT prompting, which relies on the LLM to generate intermediate reasoning chains based solely on patterns learned during training, CoTAL grounds the LLM's responses by instructing it to cite relevant portions of students' answers verbatim and link them to the scoring criteria in the rubric.
 In this way, the LLM's scoring decisions and explanations are inherently guided by human input during inference, ensuring generations remain faithful to the established criteria.

 For instance, consider the following assessment question, rubric item, student response, and chain-of-thought from our Engineering Task (FA5) prompt:\footnote{This example is used as a few-shot exemplar in the \textit{Engineering Task} prompt.
-Prompts and demonstration instances for all three formative assessments are provided in our Supplementary Materials: \href{https://github.com/claytoncohn/ijAIED25_Supplementary_Materials}{https://github.com/claytoncohn/ijAIED25\_Supplementary\_Materials}.}
+Prompts and demonstration instances for all three formative assessments are provided in our Supplementary Materials: \url{https://github.com/claytoncohn/CEAI26_Supplementary_Materials}.}

 \begin{quote} \textbf{Question}: A fictitious student, Morgan, has created two different designs.
 Morgan wants to test both of her designs to see which one is better [both are presented graphically].
 Can Morgan tell which design is better based on these tests?
 Explain why or why not.\\ \textbf{Rubric Item}: 4 points: The student indicates the two designs cannot be compared because Morgan used different rainfall values to test each design AND the student explains that the tests are not fair (because runoff cannot be equally compared for the two tests if different amounts of rainfall are used).
-The student does not have to use the word ``fair" explicitly to receive credit.
+The student does not have to use the word ``fair'' explicitly to receive credit.
 He or she can indicate that the tests are not fair by mentioning that the two tests are uneven, inconsistent, impossible to compare, etc. \\ \textbf{Student Response}: No. Morgan has different inches of rainfall, which means that it is not equal or fair.\\ \textbf{Chain-of-Thought}: The student indicates he or she understands the two designs cannot be compared by providing an Answer of `No'.
 Additionally, the student says, `Morgan has different inches of rainfall', which demonstrates the student understands Morgan used different rainfall values to test each design.
 The student also mentions that `it is not equal or fair', which indicates the student understands that the tests are not fair.
 The student's response, therefore, meets the Rubric criteria for a maximum score of 4 points.
 Based on the Rubric, the student earned a score of 4.\\ \end{quote}